polljoy/polljoy-iOS/README.md

  -(void) PJPollDidResponded:(PJPoll*) poll;
  ```

 User has responded to the poll.
 The poll will contain all the poll data including user’s responses.
-You can ignore this (the results are displayed in the polljoy.com admin console and able to be exported) or use it as you wish.
+You can ignore this (the results are displayed in the web admin console and able to be exported) or use it as you wish.
-If you issue a virtual currency amount to user, you MUST implement this method to handle the virtual amount issued (especially if your app is game).
+If you issue a virtual currency amount to user, you MUST implement this method to handle the virtual amount issued.
 This is the only callback from SDK that informs the app the virtual amount that the user collected.

  ``` objective-c
  -(void) PJPollDidSkipped:(PJPoll*) poll;
  ```

- If the poll is not mandatory, user can choose to skip the poll.
+ If the poll is not mandatory, the user can choose to skip the poll.
 You can handle this case or simply ignore it safely.

 -
-#### Got questions?
-Email us at help@polljoy.com
+That's it!
+Email us at help@polljoy.com if you have questions or suggestions!

+ps - a secret passageway appears. [enter it](https://polljoy.com/world.html)